jerryli27/TwinGAN/README.md

 An English [blog](docs/blog/blog_EN.md) and a [Chinese 中文 blog](docs/blog/blog_CH.md) are published in early April 2018 and are available for readers with less technical background.

-Please refer to [technical report](docs/tech_report/twingan.pdf) for details on the network structure and losses.
-The report is still work in progress.
+Please refer to the [technical report](https://arxiv.org/abs/1809.00946) for details on the network structure and losses.

 Extra materials: